 Better than I would have expected considering it’s made without grains and gluten and sugar.

 I want to note that although the angel food cake had 4 failing attempts, the family still ate it all up.
 The taste was incredible.
 The height was another story.
+But I will attempt again!

 So with that I set my heart on the sponge cake and of course it came easily and without any angst on my part.
 No height needed in this beauty.
 It is perfect as is.
+A soft, light, and airy sponge cake.

 After completely cooling I added some sugar-free whipped cream and fresh berries.
 Since there were left overs after each of my 3 kids and hubby and I had a piece, I needed to refrigerate it.
 If I hadn’t added the topping I probably could have left it out on the counter.